 So, you have this great, marketable resume that showcases your potential as an employee.
-You’re ready to launch your job search and start using your new resume as vigorously as possible.
+You’re ready to jump start your job search and start using your new resume as vigorously as possible.
 But where do you start and what do you do?

 I recommend starting with reading one of my most recent articles: “I Have a Great Resume, Now What Do I Do With It?”
 It shares advice on how to start social, professional, and in-person networking to jump start your job search.
 But what else can you do besides jumping on LinkedIn, Facebook, and Twitter and networking with people in person?